Blendig/StudentManagementSys-App/README.md

 As an admin, you will have access to all forms and lists, and you can set which users can view or update an item.
 As a user, you can view and update items you have created.

 # Technical Requirements
-The application was built using the following technical requirements:
+The application was built using:

 ASP .NET Core 3.1
 C#